noahehall/theBookOfNoah/databases/mongodb.md

         - string date (28+ bytes) vs UTC date (8 bytes), including
         - types of quering capability increases with UTC date
       - storing numeric data as strings vs numbers
-        - storing numbers as strings requires more space ans is more difficult to query
+        - storing numbers as strings requires more space and is more difficult to query
     - pay attention to the size of